-Reason: In the interests of road safety
+Reason: In the interests of road safety.

-20. Prior to commencement of development the developer shall submit a detailed Access Management Plan (AMP) for the written approval of the Planning Authority, and thereafter adhere to and implement the AMP within the timescales set out.
-The AMP shall be produced in consultation with the Council's Countryside and Greenspace Services and a programme of community consultation shall be undertaken on a draft AMP.
-Proposals shall incorporate and identify the Council's Core Path and Wider Network and provide signage where the network identifies links.
-No works shall commence on site until such times as the AMP has been approved in writing by the Planning Authority.
+18. No development shall commence until a detailed Access Management Plan (AMP) has been submitted to and approved by the Planning Authority.
+The approved AMP must thereafter be implemented within the timescales set out.
+The AMP shall be produced in consultation with the Planning Authority's Countryside and Greenspace Service.
+The AMP shall incorporate and identify the Planning Authority's Core Path and Wider Network and provide signage where the network identifies links.
+No works shall commence on site until such times as the AMP has been submitted and approved in writing by the Planning Authority and thereafter implemented in full and maintained as such for the lifetime of the development, hereby approved.